Frequently Asked Questions

 Most weight loss programs focus exclusively on reduced-calorie eating plans and exercise regimens.
 They attempt to apply external solutions to internal problems and fail to address the main cause of weight gain: overeating driven by emotional and spiritual hunger and physiological imbalance.
 Most emotional eaters are unable to stick with suggested eating and exercise plans because they have imbalances that derail their best intentions.

 The seemingly simple act of overeating is actually quite a complex behavior.
 Its resolution requires a comprehensive, multidimensional approach.
 When we eat in the absence of physical hunger cues, regularly consume unhealthy comfort foods or eat when we are already full,something is out of balance somewhere.

-I created the 12 Week Program and wrote the book because I wanted to offer an alternative to dieting that would address these mind, body and spirit imbalances.
+I created the 12 Week Program and wrote both books because I wanted to offer an alternative to dieting that would address these mind, body and spirit imbalances.
 The Program features simplicity and step-by-step direction.
-You will be gently guided through the mastery of five self-care skills, five body-balancing principles and five-soul care practices that can put an end to overeating and dieting forever.
+You will be gently guided through the mastery of five self-care skills, five body-balancing principles and five-soul care practices (as outlined in my first book) that can put an end to overeating and dieting forever.
+The skills learned will help to re-wire your brain.
 Weight loss, better energy, improved health and self-esteem will naturally follow.

-Why should I sign up for the 12 Week Program as opposed to just reading the book?
+Why should I sign up for the 12 Week Program as opposed to just reading the books?

 What if I don’t have much weight to lose but think I’m an emotional eater?
 Would the Program still be right for me?

 Yes.
 Whether you’re trying to shed those last few pounds, lose a large amount of weight, end a compulsive overeating problem or just improve your emotional, physical and spiritual health, the Program will offer exactly what you need: information, examples, clinically proven techniques, guidance, encouragement, consistent practice and a program that can be utilized for life.